diyscif/diyscif/scif-thesis.md

 sensors and zones for other reasons, like unforeseen malfunctioning of specific components, however this must be displayed at the monitoring station through the entire period the condition exists and automatically limited in time to the next change from access to secure mode.
-Generally speaking for security reasons there should be no remote access for switching modes or performing diagnostics, maintenance or programming. [@ics-705-ts, pp. 57-58]
+Generally speaking, for security reasons there should be no remote access for switching modes or performing diagnostics, maintenance or programming. [@ics-705-ts, pp. 57-58]